 Cigars and Perfumes II: Create Your Own Pairings

-Encouraged by the interest shown in our previous article, Cigars and Perfumes: An Unusual Pairing, we decided to further drill-down in the magic world of perfumes (II).
+Encouraged by the interest shown in our previous article, Cigars and Perfumes: An Unusual Pairing, we decided to further drill-down in this magic world and write again about cigars and perfumes.
 We have involved a scientist and professional perfumer, Roberto Dario, who will enlighten us further on how to create our own pairings.

 The basic, evergreen question